Starman (DC Comics): Farris Knight

-The Starman of the 853rd century is Farris Knight, who is also a member of Justice Legion Alpha and was a major character in the series DC One Million.
-He is a distant descendant of Jack Knight and the Mist's son.
+The Starman of the 853rd century is Farris Knight, a member of Justice Legion Alpha and was a major character in the series DC One Million.
+He is a distant descendant of Jack Knight and Mist's son.
 Farris commands an alien artifact called a "quarvat", similar in function to the "cosmic rod".
-He lives on a space station (in the orbit of Uranus) from which he monitors the artificial sun Solaris.
+He lives on a space station in the orbit of Uranus from which he monitors the artificial sun Solaris.
 He asserts that being the descendant of the Mist as much as the Knights, he was predisposed to villainy, and Solaris eventually corrupts Farris.
 The man arranges for the defeat of the two JLAs and travels back in time to kill the originator of his hated responsibility, Ted Knight.
-Meeting Ted, however, changes his mind and Farris ultimately sacrifices himself to save the modern day Earth from Solaris' machinations, his lost quarvat apparently going on to be found by his own great-grandfather (resulting in its existence being a temporal paradox).
+Meeting Ted, however, changes his mind and Farris sacrifices himself to save Earth from Solaris.

 Victor Sono

 Introduced in Jonah Hex (vol. 2) #27 (March 2008), the "Star Man" of the Old West originally came to New York City with his father from Italy just after the Civil War ended.
 His name was Victor Sono.
 His father tried to get work as a sheriff, but the group of lawmen with whom he interviewed mocked and killed him for being disabled.
 Young Victor later found his body hanging outside the building and decided to avenge his death.
 He pickpocketed a pistol and fired on the group.
 Before he could do much damage, however, the owner of the pistol, Jonah Hex, who was in town collecting a bounty, knocked him out and took his gun back.
 He nearly left the boy to the "lawmen", but after recalling his own terrible childhood, came back and rescued Victor, whom he left at an orphanage.
 Years later, Hex and Victor would cross paths again, Victor now calling himself the Star Man.
 He had dedicated his life to killing unjust lawmen and adding their sheriff's stars to his coat.
 The Star Man has a habit of manipulating Hex for his own ends, although he does know that he owes Hex his life.